fullstop125/hello-rails-react/README.md

 ```

    ### Install

+for this project i have used yarn instead of npm.
 Install this project with:
 ```sh
   cd React-on-rails-single-app
   bundle install
   yarn add react-dom react-redux @reduxjs/toolkit axios

 <!--
 Example command:

 ```sh
   cd React-on-rails
   gem install

 ```
 --->